A Severe Traumatic Brain Injury. WHEN A PUNCH INFLICTS FATAL BRAIN INJURY AND HOW TO DEFEND Against TBI

-Each day individuals throughout the nation, including in California, suffer injuries at the hands of others, sometimes literally.
+Each day individuals throughout the nation, including in California, suffer head trauma injuries at the hands of others, sometimes literally a traumatic brain injury or tbi.
 While in many cases the injuries are minor and the victim quickly recovers, in more serious cases death can occur.
 One of the types of injuries that are more prone to end with this result is traumatic brain injuries.

 Initially, the ref seemed fine.
-When he started to vomit blood and complained of feeling dizzy, an ambulance was summoned.
+Seemingly a mild traumatic brain injury.
+When he started to vomit blood and complained of feeling dizzy, for the sports and recreation ref, an ambulance was summoned.
 Though he was conscious and able to tell emergency workers what was wrong when they arrived, shortly after reaching the hospital he took a turn for the worse, falling into a coma and eventually dying.